 - Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
-Yes, under certain circumstances.
+Generally no, with limited exceptions.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

 As a general rule, only Hungarian citizens and their relatives can enter Hungary.

 - Beginning on September 1, the GOH instituted a COVID-19 entry control scheme, which bans the entry of most foreigners.
 The decree does not apply to diplomatic or official travel, freight travel, or to anyone who can demonstrate a COVID infection in the last six months.
 This restriction is in effect until rescinded by the GOH.
 All those entering Hungary are subject to a mandatory 10-day quarantine.
 Treatment similar to a Hungarian citizen is granted to family members of Hungarians, those with residency status, sports competitors, and cultural event participants.
 There are additional exceptions for military convoys, business purposes, cross border workers, sporting events, and for those transiting Hungary along designated corridors.
 Additionally, a special exception can be requested through the Hungarian national police.
 That process and some of the accepted justifications can be found at http://www.police.hu/en/content/information-on-general-rules-of-border-crossing.
 Additional information regarding border crossings and wait times can be found at http://www.police.hu/hirek-es-informaciok/hatarinfo.